 "Only by giving young people skills, confidence and positive role models can we help them break out of this unemployment trap.

-"If we fail to stop these disadvantaged young people becoming disadvantaged adults, this cycle will continue to blight these families for generations to come."'Equipping them'
+"If we fail to stop these disadvantaged young people becoming disadvantaged adults, this cycle will continue to blight these families for generations to come."